Published: January 22, 2021

 If you want to stop self-sabotaging, you need to understand why you’re self-sabotaging in the first place—what need is it filling?
 Once you’ve done that, you need to brainstorm long-term, less destructive ways to get those needs met.

-For example: If you’re trying to quit drinking, first you must understand why you are compelled to drink to begin with.
+If you’re trying to quit drinking, first you must understand why you are compelled to drink to begin with.
 You may find that drinking helps you to relax and unwind after work but paradoxically prevents you from showing up as your best self in your job.

 Here is a three step plan for undoing the negative self-sabotaging patterns: